PengfeiChen-academic/PengfeiChen-academic.github.io/content/en/home/book_chapter.md

 ---

-**P. Chen** “Marine Environment Sensing Based on Triboelectric Nanogenerators”, Chapter 8 in "Application of Triboelectric Nanogenerators in Marine Science and Engineering", Science Press, Under editing.
+**P. Chen** “Marine Environment Sensing Based on Triboelectric Nanogenerators”, **Chapter 8** in "Application of Triboelectric Nanogenerators in Marine Science and Engineering", **Science Press**, Under editing.

-Micromachines, Electronics, Energies, Biomimetics, Actuators, Hardware.